What are Zero Coupon Bonds?

 The price of a zero-coupon bond can be calculated by using the following formula:

-M = maturity value
+M = maturity (or face) value

 r = investor's required annual yield / 2

 n = number of years until maturity x 2

 The idea behind calculating the price of a zero coupon bond is so that you can determine the price you want to pay for the investment, based on the returns you want to earn.

 Using the formula above you might be willing to pay:

 If this bond matured in 20 years instead of 3, the price you pay will differ:

 $1,000 / (1+0.025)^40 = $372.43

 In other words, all else equal, the greater the length until a zero coupon bond's maturity or the greater the rate of return, the less the investor will pay.